Skip to content

 Terminal window

-pnpm add @agent-detective/types
+pnpm add @agent-detective/sdk zod

 pnpm add -D typescript tsx